Program and Certificate Search

 FAS Program Area: University College

-Certificate in Business Fundamentals - ASCER2400
+Certificate in Business Fundamentals (Category 2) - ASCER2400

-Certificate in Business Fundamentals - ASCER2400
+Certificate in Business Fundamentals (Category 2) - ASCER2400

 The purpose of this certificate is to provide all interested non-Rotman Commerce students in the Faculty of Arts & Science with an opportunity to obtain some basic business knowledge as part of their degree.
 This could be beneficial for all disciplines within the Faculty of Arts & Science as many students go on and work in a variety of businesses and industries or want some general understanding of management disciplines when entering the workforce.
 This will better equip students when going on the job market by helping them signal some business knowledge and greater career readiness.